An MRC Virtual Brown Bag Webinar

 Attendance is free.

-The seminar will end with a live Q&A session, but you can email questions in advance to MRC’s Nicole Broquet at firstname.lastname@example.org by July 6.
+The webinar will end with a live Q&A session, but we also recommend that participants email any questions they might have about coral reefs to the MRC’s Nicole Broquet at firstname.lastname@example.org by August 3.

 About Our Presenter